drsotayo/iowa-house-prices-prediction/README.md

 # iowa-house-prices-prediction
- Predicting house prices in Iowa using different Machine Learning Models and compared their accuracies
+ Predicting house prices in Iowa, USA using different Machine Learning Models and compared their accuracies

  **Libraries**: pandas, sklearn